drroe/cpptraj/doc/CpptrajDevelopmentGuide.md

 -   Variables that have function scope (or lower) and all public variables for classes are named using *mixedCase* (same as *CapWords* except the first letter is lower-case).

--   No one-letter variable names except in loop scopes (e.g. for (int i = 0; i \< N; ++i) { } ), and even then they should be short loops (no more than 10 lines or so).
+-   No one-letter variable names except in loop scopes (e.g. `for (int i = 0; i < N; ++i) { }`), and even then they should be short loops (no more than 10 lines or so).

--   All identifiers in an enumerated type are named using all *CAPS*, and the first identifier should be explicitly initialized (e.g. enum DirectionType { DX = 0, DY, DZ };).
+-   All identifiers in an enumerated type are named using all *CAPS*, and the first identifier should be explicitly initialized (e.g. `enum DirectionType { DX = 0, DY, DZ };`).

 -   There is a *doxygen* rule file to automatically generate code documentation using *doxygen*, so please construct comments in such a doxygen-compatible manner (e.g. JavaDoc etc).
 See http://www.stack.nl/\~dimitri/doxygen/manual.html for instructions.

 Building Cpptraj and Documentation
 ==================================

 Cpptraj is automatically built as part of AmberTools, or it can be built standalone using the configure script in the `$AMBERHOME/AmberTools/src/cpptraj` or `$CPPTRAJHOME` directory.
 The standalone build is particularly useful for development and testing.
 Type ’./configure –help’ for a list of configure options.
-In order to build Cpptraj standalone one needs to specify the location of the NetCDF, zlib, bzlib2, and BLAS/LAPACK/ARPACK libraries if they aren’t in your system path; configure will use the ones in \$AMBERHOME if `’-amberlib’` is specified.
-The -noX options can be used to disable use of certain libraries.

-For example, to build cpptraj standalone:

-./configure -amberlib gnu

-make install OR cd src && make install

-To build the documentation using *doxygen*, you must have *doxygen* installed, and you must have configured AmberTools.
-Run the command:

-make docs

-to build the documentation.
-PDF files and HTML files are generated during this process, showing class inheritance and descriptions from comments written in doxy-format.
-Open the file `$AMBERHOME/AmberTools/src/cpptraj/doc/html/index.html` to see the class heirarchy and descriptions.
+See the `README.md` file in `$CPPTRAJHOME` or `$AMBERHOME/AmberTools/src/cpptraj`directories for more information.

+#General Layout and Concepts

 Cpptraj currently lives in 3 key classes: